 John was sanguine/phlegmatic because of his charismatic yet insecure and sensitive nature along with his tendency to be a brooder at sporadic moments.
 He was especially very witty and had his moments of having his head in the clouds.
 He himself stated that he had a big mouth and was once considered by a reporter as lazy and disorganized.
 He also had moments where he would have random anger outbursts, but was able to forgive and forget.
 He was an impatient and sarcastic man who would be happy one day then cruel the next.
 He had a habit of exaggerating his accomplishments and being vain, arrogant, and a narcissist.
 He was classified as the agitator of the band since he was a total dick to a lot of people (including his family and bandmates) and was willing to leave the band by 1966 when he made the "Bigger than Jesus" remark.

 Ringo is sanguine because of his warm and unassuming personality although he has his moments of mood swings and having a bit of an inferior complex in the band.
-According to Here, There, And Everywhere, a memoir by Beatles engineer Geoff Emerick, Ringo was actually the quiet one in the band who said very little, always seemed to have his guard up, and his lack of confidence in his drumming abilities.
+According to Here, There, And Everywhere, a memoir by Beatles engineer Geoff Emerick, Ringo was actually the quiet one in the band who said very little, always seemed to have his guard up, and lacked confidence in his drumming abilities.
 He was also very uptight and nervous when it came to singing since he was not much of a vocalist.
 He's the only ex-Beatle who collaborated with all the other Beatles, which shows signs of potential leadership that Ringo unfortunately failed to attain.
 The reason why could be because as previously stated, he was the quiet one of the band or he just never even bothered to care.

-Paul is sanguine/melancholic because of his cheerful nature yet domineering personality.
+Paul is sanguine/melancholic because of his cheerful nature yet conservative and domineering personality.
 According to the traveling journalists, Paul and George were known as the pranksters of the band.
 He has a massive ego so he can have moments of being a control freak who wanted things to go his way, and a perfectionist towards a lot of his songs (Maxwell's Silver Hammer anyone?).
 He is the only ex-Beatle who hardly ever collaborated with the others (if he did, it's mostly with Ringo) and he has a habit of being thin-skinned or sensitive to criticism.
 Despite his flaws, he was classified as the diplomat of the band since he only wished to keep the band going even though he knew that the band's dissolution was inevitable (according to John, Paul was only keeping the band going for his own sake, not everyone else's).